 Two timer options, keep-alive-interval and hold-on-neighbor-failure, are available in the MC-LAG configuration.
 The keep-alive-interval option specifies the frequency of the messages expected to be received from the remote peer and is used to determine if the remote peer is still active.
 If hold-on-neighbor-failure messages are missed, then it is assumed that the remote peer is down.

-Figure 10: MC-LAG at Access and Aggregation Sites shows an example of MC-LAG deployed at access and aggregation sites.
+The following figure shows an example of MC-LAG deployed at access and aggregation sites.